Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Geometry_basics.md

 [Ch01_S06](https://www.ck12.org/reader/reader-index.html#section/2932922/1.6/9549314)

 (Triángulo)
-**Triangle**: a figure formed with three segments in which each segment is connected to the other two with their endpoints.
+**Triangle**: a shape formed with three segments in which each segment is connected to the other two with their endpoints.
 [Triangle image code](Programs/Ch01/S06_01_Triangle_image.py)
 ![Triangle image](Images/Ch01/S06_01_Triangle.png)
 *Triangle*